 Finding Clarity in the Shadows

-Marc reviews his 9 core principles of leadership, learned from the streets of the Near East and South Asia.
+Marc reviews his 9 core principles of leadership from his book "Clarity in Crisis: Leadership Lessons from the CIA."
+All were gleaned from the streets of the Near East and South Asia.
 They include "Win an Oscar," the "Glue Guy," and "Adversity is the PED to Success."
 Each principle builds upon the next, and is designed for real world applicability, where you operate under time constraints and a lack of real situational awareness.
 Marc will teach you to embrace this ambiguity and become comfortable in operating in less than ideal situations.
 As one of CIA's most highly decorated field operations officers, these principles are universally applicable in all walks of life.

 Baseball and the CIA